 Kickidler: Did you choose our program right away?

 Michael: We kept checking the resource where the client base was bought the last time.
 Until one day the information about updating appeared there.
 We made one more test purchase, and it turned out that the update was literally a day old.
 Which meant that approximately within two working days one more theft was committed.
 We started monitoring with the help of Kickidler actions of those who logged into CRM and analyzing employees' activity on the website.
-In your program (Kickidler) it is possible to use the filter and see all history of user's interactions with the chosen website or program.
+In your software (Kickidler) it is possible to use the filter and see all history of user's interactions with the chosen website or program.
 That's what helped us in the end.

 Kickidler: And how did the malefactor steal the client base if it weren't recorded in operations with files?
 Did it take a lot of effort to find him?